diegopacheco/java-pocs/pocs/java-25-kafka-ksqldb-windoning-eo-purchases/README.md

 /history/{id} -> Get purchase history for a user if exists
 ```

+### Technology Stack

+This application uses **ksqlDB** instead of Kafka Streams for stream processing. ksqlDB provides:
+- SQL-based stream processing
+- Built-in state stores
+- Exactly-once semantics
+- Materialized views via tables

 ### Exactly-Once Semantics Configuration

 This application is configured for exactly-once semantics (EOS) to guarantee that each message is processed exactly once with no duplicates or data loss.

 #### Purchase Deduplication

-Each purchase has a unique `purchaseId` (UUID).
-Kafka Streams uses a stateful aggregation to deduplicate purchases.
+Each purchase has a unique `purchaseId` (UUID). ksqlDB uses a table with primary key to deduplicate purchases.

 **How it works:**

 1. Each Purchase is assigned a unique UUID `purchaseId` when created
-2. The stream is re-keyed by `purchaseId` (instead of `userId`)
+2. `PURCHASES_STREAM` reads from the Kafka topic with `purchaseId` as the key
-3. Kafka Streams groups by `purchaseId` and uses `reduce((oldValue, newValue) -> oldValue)`
+3. `PURCHASES_DEDUP` table groups by `purchaseId` and uses `LATEST_BY_OFFSET()`
-4. The reduce operation keeps only the **first occurrence** of each `purchaseId`
+4. The table keeps only the **latest occurrence** of each `purchaseId`
-5. The stream is re-keyed back to `userId` for downstream processing (total debt, history)
-6. The `purchase-dedup-store` maintains the materialized view of unique purchases
+5. `USER_TOTAL_DEBT` and `USER_PURCHASE_HISTORY` tables aggregate from the deduped table
+6. ksqlDB maintains materialized views that can be queried via pull queries

 This ensures that even if the same purchase message is sent multiple times to Kafka (due to retries, duplicate API calls, etc.), it will only be counted once in the total debt calculation and appear once in the purchase history.